gershom96/CROSS-GAiT/README.md

-# MuRL-GAiT
+# CROSS-GAiT

-This is the official repository for MuRL-GAiT
+This is the official repository for CROSS-GAiT